dusign/hexo-theme-snail/README.md

 ```

 ## Releases
+v1.4
+- hide sidebar when *toc* is empty
+- change the music library to NetEase music library
+- add a function that can stop *toc* automatic numbering

 v1.3
 - fix *category* jump path issue in sidebar
 - add a default image for new articles